francisco-ricardo/graphs_ds/README.md

 # Graph Data Structures (graphs-ds)

 This repository is part of my portfolio as a **Software Engineer**.
-It showcases the implementation of graph data structures, focusing exclusively on the creation of graph structures rather than exploring traversal or search algorithms.
-The project is fully **open-source** and is intended to be a foundational library for building and understanding graph-based applications.
+It showcases the implementation of graph data structures, focusing on the creation of graph structures such as **Adjacency List** and **Adjacency Matrix**.
+The project is fully **open-source** and serves as a foundational library for building and understanding graph-based applications.

 For an overview of Graph theory and its concepts, please refer to my post: [Graphs - Overview](https://github.com/francisco-ricardo/graphs_post).

+---

-## Features
+## ✨ Features

-- **Graph representations**: Adjacency List and Adjacency Matrix.
+- **Graph Representations**: Adjacency List and Adjacency Matrix.
-- **Edge and Node abstraction**: Simplified representation of graph edges and nodes.
+- **Edge and Node Abstraction**: Simplified representation of graph edges and nodes.
-- **Factory pattern**: For easy creation of different graph types.
+- **Factory Pattern**: For easy creation of different graph types.
-- **Test coverage**: Unit tests for validating the graph structure using **JUnit 5**.
+- **Test Coverage**: Unit tests for validating the graph structure using **JUnit 5**.
+- **Dockerized Environment**: Easily run the project in a containerized setup.

+---

-## Project Structure
+## 📂 Project Structure

 The project is structured as a standard Maven project: